-These habitats are important refuges and feeding grounds for marine species that remain in the Arctic during winter and vital to Inuit communities’ food security and culture.
-Unfortunately, rapid warming and increasing industrial activities in the Arctic are changing the dynamics of the Pikialasorsuaq, threatening the ecosystem and the people that rely on it.
+Tallurutiup Imanga contains multiple polynyas, or open-water areas surrounded by ice, which host early spring plankton blooms that occur as nutrient-rich waters are exposed to sunlight.
+These areas are important feeding and breeding grounds for marine species that remain in the Arctic during winter and are vital to Inuit communities’ food security and culture.
+Unfortunately, rapid warming and increasing industrial activities in the Arctic are changing the dynamics of Tallurutiup Imanga, threatening the ecosystem and the people who rely on it.

 To learn more about Fox, read her bio: https://nsidc.org/research/bios/fox.html